melvincabatuan/LBYCPOB-FinalProject-ShortProjectName/README.md

 - [ ] Branching strategy agreed upon (`main` + feature branches)
 - [ ] Each member has made at least one initial commit under their own account

 **Reminder:** Since group contribution is assessed through GitHub activity, an incomplete or GitHub-inactive member will be graded **zero on the project**, even if the team submits a working application.
-Set up your workflow so that everyone's participation is visible from the start — not reconstructed at the deadline.
+Set up your workflow so that everyone's participation is visible from the start: not reconstructed at the deadline.